googleworkspace/google-chat-samples/go/appengine-basic-bot/README.md

-# Cloud Functions Basic Chat bot
+# App Engine Basic Chat bot

 This code sample creates a simple Hangouts Chat bot that responds to events and messages from a room.
 The sample is built using Go on Google Cloud